codedmachine111/cargo/README.md

 - **Vertex AI**: Machine learning platform by Google that gives access to Large Language Models.
 - **Google AI studio**: platform that gives access to a text embedding model and Gemini.
 - **Unstructured**:  Core library for partitioning, cleaning, and chunking documents types for LLM applications.
+- **Cloudinary**: provides a secure and comprehensive API for easily uploading media files
 - **Streamlit**: allows for the rapid development of interactive web applications with minimal coding effort.

 ## Architecture